-If your dog is older or struggles with anxiety, crate training can seem like a monumental task!
-With advance planning and these expert tips, you and your pup will be singing (or barking) the praises of crate training.
+If your dog is older or has anxiety, crate training can seem monumental!
+With planning and these expert tips, you and your pup will be singing (or barking) the praises of crate training.

 What is Crate Training?

-A crate is a practical way to manage and train your dog.
-New pet parents find using a crate an essential tool in potty training their new puppy.
+A crate is a practical way to manage and train adult dogs.
+New pet parents find using a crate essential in potty training their new four-legged family member.

 In reality, crates are useful far beyond your home.
-Dogs are often crated at their veterinarian’s office, the groomer’s, at boarding facilities, while traveling, and even during natural disasters.
+Adult dogs are often crated at their veterinarian’s office, the groomer’s, and boarding facilities while traveling and even during natural disasters.

-If your older or anxious pup is hesitant to step one paw inside of a crate, the interior can be filled with your dog’s favorite crate mattress, blankets, and favorite toys to create a warm, inviting den.
+If your older or anxious pup hesitates to step one paw inside a crate, the interior can be filled with your dog’s favorite crate mattress, blankets, and favorite toys to create a warm, inviting den.

-Why is Crate Training Helpful for Anxious Pups and Older Dogs
+Why Is Crate Training Helpful for Anxious Pups and Adult Dogs?

-Perhaps you’ve recently adopted an adult dog, or you never got around to crate training your puppy, or your fur family is showing signs of stress and anxiety—whatever the scenario, crate training can prove invaluable.
+Perhaps you’ve recently adopted an adult dog, never got around to crate training your pooch, or your fur family is showing signs of stress and anxiety—whatever the scenario, crate training can prove invaluable.